wegowise/heroku-rds/README.md

 ### Optional Packages

-Commands involving data transfer support a progress bar using `pv`.
+* Commands involving data transfer support a progress bar using `pv`.
   Install `pv` to see the awesome.
 Most package managers have a pv
   package:

     brew install pv      # OS X
     apt-get install pv   # linux/fink
     port install pv      # BSD/macports

+* `rds:ingress` can use hirb to format tabular data.  `gem install hirb` to install it.

 ## Usage